zroyer/MoovieDB/README.md

 - [body-parser](https://github.com/expressjs/body-parser): Parses incoming request bodies in a middleware before it reaches handlers.
 - [MongoDB](https://www.mongodb.com/): The data was unstructured and unrelated, and the required queries were very simple, so it made more sense to use a non-relational database like MongoDB.
 - [Mongoose](https://github.com/Automattic/mongoose): Schema-based solution used to model application data, used in conjunction with MongoDB.
-- [MLab](https://mlab.com/): Database-as-a-Service for MongoDB.
-I chose to use MLab because of the low size of the data and to simplify the local development process.
+- [mLab](https://mlab.com/): Database-as-a-Service for MongoDB.
+I chose to use mLab because of the low size of the data and to simplify the local development process.
 - [React](https://github.com/facebook/react): Used for building the client-side component-based user interface.
 - [Axios](https://www.npmjs.com/package/axios): Used for client-side HTTP requests to the server.
 - [react-router](https://github.com/ReactTraining/react-router): Client-side routing for React to keep that SPA feel.